 Cybersecurity risks: A new car insurance challenge

-Most autonomous vehicles are connected to the internet, which allows the vehicle to process real-time data from its network of sensors and cameras.
+Most autonomous vehicles are connected to the internet, enabling them to process real-time data from their networks of sensors and cameras.
 This connectivity is what enables the car to drive safely without human intervention.

-But because self-driving cars rely on Internet of Things (IoT) devices and complex software programs, there’s an inherent risk of cybersecurity threats, which insurance companies must address.
+But because self-driving cars rely on Internet of Things (IoT) devices and complex software, there’s an inherent risk of cybersecurity threats that insurance companies must address.

 Another cybersecurity risk for autonomous vehicles is theft.
 For example, a hacker could tap into a self-driving car’s computer and remotely drive the vehicle to their location.
 If this were to happen, would the theft be covered under a comprehensive car insurance policy?

-Realistically, insurance companies will need to develop cyber insurance policies for driverless cars.
+Realistically, insurance companies will need to develop specific cyber insurance policies for driverless cars.

 “Cyber attack damage coverage may become necessary, which will change how insurance companies assess risk evaluation and vehicle software security,” Giranda says.